 There’s no truth to this claim.
 And sitting around waiting for the flu to strike is certainly not a good idea.

 The flu can get serious fast, especially in children and older adults.
 But it also carries risks of complications for healthy people.
-Getting vaccinated is much safer, and comes with the same immunity benefits.
+Getting vaccinated is much safer and comes with the same immunity benefits.
 And no, the flu shot doesn’t weaken your immune system.
 Rather, it’s the opposite.
 The immune response the flu shot triggers helps get your body ready if you’re exposed to the active virus.
 Read more on how to boost your immune system.

 While protecting you, the flu shot also protects loved ones around you from getting sick.
 Once your body builds immunity – which takes two weeks – you can’t pass flu germs to anyone else.
 Now that’s something you can feel good about.